axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 An archive node retains all historical data right back to genesis and is suited for making fast queries about historical states.
 This data represents units of terabytes, which makes archive nodes less attractive for average users but can be handy for services like block explorers, wallet vendors, and chain analytics.

 ### Node operator
 A node operator is an individual who's in charge of setting up and running nodes for a validator.

+## P
+### Proof of Authority (PoA)
+Proof of Authority (PoA) is a consensus mechanism that relies on the value of identity and reputation instead of cryptographic assets or computational power.
+PoA relies on a limited number of nodes to verify transactions, making it too centralized, but this trade-off is offset by high scalability and transaction speeds.

+### Proof of Stake (PoS)
+Proof of Stake (PoS) is a consensus mechanism that encourages participants to stake native coins in a network of validator nodes.
+When a transaction block is closed, validator nodes are randomly chosen to validate block data, generate the subsequent block, and earn native coins as a reward.
+PoS systems also allow validator nodes to participate in decentralized platform governance by voting on key decisions.

+### Proof of Work (PoW)
+Proof of Work (PoW) is a consensus mechanism first popularized by [Bitcoin](#bitcoin).
+PoW systems rely on a mining process to maintain the network.
+Miners use electricity and computer hardware and compete to solve the complex cryptographic puzzles required to confirm transacted network data, and are rewarded with the network's coin for doing so.
+While being more decentralized and secure than most networks, PoW systems are criticized for high energy consumption.

 ## R
 ### Ronin

-Developed by Sky Mavis, Ronin is an Ethereum-linked sidechain on which Axie Infinity operates.
+Developed by Sky Mavis, Ronin is an Ethereum-linked chain on which Axie Infinity operates.
 Ronin is a scaling solution intended to address issues that occur during times of high network congestion, such as slow transaction confirmations and high transaction fees.
-Sky Mavis also operates the Ronin Bridge, which allows users to move their assets from Ethereum to Ronin.
+Sky Mavis also operates [Ronin Bridge](https://bridge.roninchain.com), which allows users to move their assets from Ethereum to Ronin.

 ### Ronin Block Explorer
 [Ronin Block Explorer](https://explorer.roninchain.com/) is a website where users can explore and search the Ronin blockchain for transactions, addresses, tokens, prices, and other activities taking place on Ronin.